ianjohngraham/sitecorehackathon2017/README.md

-# Dropbox Provider for Data Exchange Framework
+# Dropbox Provider for the Sitecore Data Exchange Framework

 This is a POC for integrating Dropbox with the Sitecore Media Library using the Sitecore Data Exchange Framework.

 Please use at your own risk

 ## Getting Started